 - What.
 Only OST members may directly contribute to the ORCID code base.
 Note: ORCID development staff and vendors contracted by ORCID for the purpose of development also are OST members.

 Group Structure and Governance

 ORCID technical community participation

-Participation in the ORCID technical community (OTC) is open and facilitated by the OTC mailing list & forum.
+Participation in the ORCID technical community is open and facilitated by the ORCID API users mailing list.
 Members are able to:

 - Participate in group forums and ORCID iDeas forum on topics of interest.

 - Receive briefings on activities of the ORCID technical steering group and technical working groups.

 - Provide technical insight, help, and guidance to others in the ORCID community.

 - Participate in technical sessions at ORCID outreach meetings.

 - Share their experiences with others, within and external to the ORCID community.